learn-co-curriculum/passion-and-talent-readme/README.md

 Don't do what you love.
 Do something well enough to love what you do.

-<a href='https://learn.co/lessons/passion-and-talent-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/passion-and-talent-readme' title='HACKING PASSION'>HACKING PASSION</a> on Learn.co and start learning to code for free.</p>